 After the degrees from the Conservatories of Parma and Verona, Davide’s playing has evolved and developed thanks to his ongoing research on historical practices, and many collaborations with great musicians of our time, each noteworthy for their own individual approach to music: from Ton Koopman to Michael Radulescu and Gabriel Garrido, from Alberto Rasi, Stefano Veggetti and Susie Napper to Enrico Gatti, Enrico Parizzi and Stanley Richie (his violin teachers), from Emma Kirkby to Roberta Invernizzi and Gemma Bertagnolli, from Sergio Vartolo to Lars Ulrik Mortensen and John O'Donnell.

 Davide is known all over the world for his passion and charisma, and for creating a special sound.
 He has been leader/soloist with The European Baroque Orchestra (EUBO), Il Tempio Armonico (recording the complete orchestral works of F.E.
-Dall’Abaco), Accademia Arcadia Australia, Ensemble Elyma, Athestis e Accademia de li Musici, Verdi Baroque Orchestra, il Complesso Barocco, Cordia.
-He was guest director and soloist with Tafelmusik Toronto in 2014.
+Dall’Abaco), Accademia Arcadia Australia, Ensemble Elyma, Athestis e Accademia de li Musici, Verdi Baroque Orchestra, il Complesso Barocco, Cordia, and English Touring Opera.
+He was guest director and soloist with Tafelmusik Toronto in 2014 and Camerata Brisbane in 2018.
 Due of the depth of research and syntony achieved, he is also noted for his work with small chamber groups including Accademia Strumentale Italiana, Ensemble il Falcone, and Arparla with his wife the harpist Maria Christina Cleary.

-Davide focuses on the art of improvising, where the experience of extemporaneous communication parallels other art-forms such as jazz, theatre, traditional music, dance and fencing.
+Davide focuses on the art of improvising, where the experience of extemporaneous communication parallels other art-forms such as jazz, theatre, traditional music, dance, fencing.
+And horse-riding.
 He considers the score to be a canvas in which each performance and interpretation is different and vital.

 Davide has taught on many occasions, giving master-classes in Conservatories and Universities in Italy, France, Ireland, Norway, Czech Republic, Austria, Germany, Japan, Singapore, Australia, Canada, and Uganda, always emphasising the role of improvisation in historical informed practices.
-He has also taught historical improvisation at the Conservatory of Vicenza.
-In 2015 he founded The International School of Improvisation which dynamically embraces a multidisciplinary approach.
+He has also taught historical improvisation at the Conservatory of Vicenza, and baroque violin in Brescia Concervatory.
+In 2015 he founded the International School of Improvisation - Helicona project, that teaches musical improvisation within a multidisciplinary perspective, leading to a complex and fascinating system of strategies.

 The recordings of Arparla, with harpist Maria Christina Cleary, include So mach’ die Augen zu, the first ever CD of Louis Spohr’s music using original instruments and historical performing practices.
 Their second prizewinning CD, Le Grazie del Violino, is a journey through some of the most beautiful Italian sonatas of the 17th century.
-Arparla is specialising in the complete works by Marco Uccellini, and after releasing Canzoni over Sonate Op 5, the very first book of solo sonatas for violin and basso continuo, they have just finished recording his most famous sonatas for violin, basso and basso continuo from Op 4.
+Arparla is specialising in the complete works by Marco Uccellini, and after releasing Canzoni over Sonate Op 5, the very first book of solo sonatas for violin and basso continuo, they are about to release the recording of his most famous sonatas for violin, basso and basso continuo from Op 4.
+The most recent release is Geliebte Dorette, a CD including the sonatas for violin and harp by L. Spohr; as well as the first CD this is a first recording with historical instruments.

-Davide likes to speak with his violin, a Guadagnini dated 1766.
+Davide likes to speak with his violin, a Guadagnini of the second half of the 18th century.